hhkaos/awesome-arcgis/arcgis/living-atlas/README.md

 ## Introduction

-[Living Atlas](https://livingatlas.arcgis.com/en/) is considered the foremost collection of geographic information from around the globe, and it contains more than **[7000 items](https://www.arcgis.com/home/group.html?id=47dd57c9a59d458c86d3d6b978560088&start=1&view=list&contentstatus=org_authoritative&searchTerm=#content)** ([>2000 authoritative](https://www.arcgis.com/home/group.html?id=47dd57c9a59d458c86d3d6b978560088&start=1&view=list&contentstatus=org_authoritative&searchTerm=contentstatus%3A%22public_authoritative%22&sortOrder=desc&sortField=numviews&focus=layers#content)) from different sources and types: layers, 2D maps, 3D scenes, tools, applications and storymaps.
+[Living Atlas](https://livingatlas.arcgis.com/en/) is considered the foremost collection of geographic information from around the globe, and it contains more than **[7500 items](https://www.arcgis.com/home/group.html?id=47dd57c9a59d458c86d3d6b978560088&start=1&view=list&contentstatus=org_authoritative&searchTerm=#content)** ([>2800 authoritative<sup>1</sup>](https://www.arcgis.com/home/group.html?id=47dd57c9a59d458c86d3d6b978560088&start=1&view=list&contentstatus=org_authoritative&searchTerm=contentstatus%3A%22public_authoritative%22&num=20#content)) from different sources and types: layers, 2D maps, 3D scenes, tools, applications and storymaps.

+> **Authoritative<sup>1</sup>:** *Organizations publishing this type of content, such as Esri (including our international distributors) and government agencies, are able to mark the best available content that they are sharing with everyone as ‘Authoritative’ and it will appear as authoritative from that organization.
+Users that are looking for this type of content can now filter their search results to just show content that is authoritative.*

 It is curated by Esri with contributions from its partner and user communities, the Living Atlas contains valuable maps, data layers, tools, services, and apps for geographic analysis.
 Organized by theme, this content strengthens the diverse and significant work of the GIS community at-large to address global and regional challenges.
 The Living Atlas is continually growing and evolving, featuring items such as weather, traffic, elevation, demographics, oceans, urban systems, and imagery, that impact people’s lives.